Edgar Soberón (1962 -)

 Soberón had his first solo exhibition in 1998 at the Associated American Artists Gallery in New York.
 Since then, he has participated in numerous exhibitions, among these two important Still Life Survey exhibitions: Silent Things, Secret Things: Still Life Painting from Rembrandt to the Millennium, Albuquerque Museum of Fine Arts, Albuquerque, New Mexico, 1999 and Reflections of Time and Place: Latin American Still Life in the 20th Century, Katonah Museum of Art, Katonah, New York, and El Museo del Barrio, New York, NY, 1999-2000.

 In 2004 Soberón’s prints were selected for the exhibition, Newer Genres: Twenty Years of Rutgers Archives for Printmaking Studios, at the Jane Voorhees Zimmerli Museum of Art, New Brunswick, NJ.
 That same year his prints were acquired for the permanent collection of the Library of Congress, Prints and Photographs Division, in Washington, DC.

-Soberón served as drawing and printmaking instructor at Parsons School of Design in New York from 1992 through 2002.
-In 1996 he was recognized with the distinguished Teaching Excellence Award by Parsons and the New School University for his outstanding contributions in the field of art education.
-After traveling to Mexico for a year on sabbatical, Soberon decided to relocate his studio and residence to central Mexico.
+Soberón served as a drawing and printmaking instructor at Parsons School of Design in New York from 1992 through 2002.
+In 1996 he was recognized with the distinguished Teaching Excellence Award by Parsons and the New School University for his outstanding contributions to the field of art education.
+After traveling to Mexico for a year on a sabbatical, Soberon decided to relocate his studio and residence to central Mexico.

 Since 2002 he lives and works in the town of San Miguel de Allende, Guanajuato, Mexico.